deontic/imgBB-bulk-exe/README.md

 ## imgBB-bulk-exe

-### an app to easily mass download images from imgBB from links
+You can use this tool to download several images from [imgBB](https://imgbb.com/) from their urls, I made this because there's no other utility available for this purpose.

 (you can also use the npm package from https://github.com/Un-index/imgbb-bulk)

 ## Instructions